vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof/canonicity.md

 * As soon as Host is ready to generate the proof - it will do two things in parallel:
     * Send a transaction on-chain pinning the latest block
     * Start generating the proof

-* When proof is ready, and we settle on-chain we:
+* Once the proof is ready, in order to settle on-chain we:
     * First try to use `blockhash`
     * If it fails - fallback to the list of pinned blocks